mrgargsir/HEWP-Excel-Addins/README.md

 **📤 One-Click Uploader** – Interact directly with the HEWP Portal from Excel.

-1. **Auto Login to HEWP Portal** – Securely log in with saved credentials.
+1. **Auto Login to HEWP Portal** – Securely log in with saved credentials and Keep Login details for future fast login, login data is completely saved in your hard drive excel file.
+You can verify it anytime.
 2. **Close Chrome & Clean Resources** – Closes browser sessions and frees memory.
-3. **Copy Data to Template** – Automatically convert unit to Meter and transfers data into the HEWP Excel template.
+3. **Copy Data to HEWP Templates** – Automatically convert unit to Meter if required and transfers data into the HEWP Excel template.
-4. **Item Number Selector** – Select item numbers on Portal for filling or uploading.
+4. **HSR Item Number Selector** – Select HSR item numbers on HEWP Portal for filling or uploading bill or estimate data.
-5. **Pdf** – Make Pdf of Selection and Upload With Manual Entry.
+5. **Pdf** – it will Make Pdf of Selected cells, attach and Upload With Manual Entry.
 6. **Upload Template to Portal** – Upload your completed template directly.
 7. **Direct Data Entry** – Skip the template; enter data directly into the portal Table.
 8. **Emp Item Number Selector** – Select item numbers and Rate Type for Employ id on Portal for filling or uploading.